harness/developer-hub/release-notes/chaos-engineering.md

 #### New features and enhancements

-- Adds a feature wherein ChaosGuard now lists chaos infrastructure based on the type of infrastructure you select (Delegate-enabled or dedicated infrastructure enabled).
-(CHAOS-6680)

 - Chaos infrastructure created with the help of a sandbox shows that it is supported by a dedicated infrastructure or Delegate with the notes "Supported by Dedicated Chaos Infrastructure" and "Supported by a Harness Delegate", respectively.
 (CHAOS-6501)

 #### Fixed issues

+- Fixed the issue where selecting an infrastructure to create ChaosGuard crashed.
+Now, the page lists the chaos infrastructure based on the type of infrastructure you select (Delegate-enabled or dedicated infrastructure enabled).
+(CHAOS-6680)

 - Fixed the issue of discrepancy between the number of probes in the UI and backend.
 (CHAOS-6528)